-- 1. California Adult Education Program (CAEP formerly known as AEBG) standard adult education apportionment for K12 districts, county offices of education, Joint Powers Authority, and community college districts. - 2.
+- 1. CAEP standard adult education apportionment for K12 districts, county offices of education, Joint Powers Authority, and community college districts. - 2.
 CalWORKs allocation to adult schools, county offices of education, regional occupational programs, and community colleges to provide education services to CalWORKs recipients. - 3.
 Noncredit apportionment standard noncredit apportionment to community colleges for serving students in noncredit courses and programs.
 This would not include noncredit programs outside of the seven CAEP program areas. - 4.
 Perkins federal grant to adult schools, county offices of education, regional occupational programs, and community colleges to improve career technical education programs, serve special populations, and meet gender equity needs for adult/noncredit students. - 5.
 LCFF local control funding formula (LCFF) is the process by which K12 school districts receive their allocations.
-K12 districts can incorporate K12 adult education into their local control and accountability plan, and support that with funding or in-kind resources. - 6.
-K12 Adult Ed Jail Funds the Jail Education Program or Adults in Corrections Program is a K12 adult education program that provides for the education of incarcerated adults at county jails in basic education, high school diploma, and English as a Second Language (ESL). - 7.
+K12 districts can incorporate K12 adult education into their local control and accountability plan, and support that with funding or in-kind resources. - Adults in Correctional Facilities is a K12 adult education program that provides for the education of incarcerated adults at county jails in basic education, high school diploma, and English as a Second Language (ESL). - 7.
 WIOA Title II the Adult Education and Family Literacy Act under the Workforce Innovation and Opportunity Act, Title II, provides supplemental funds to K12 adult schools, county offices of education, community colleges, community-based organizations, health services, corrections, and libraries to assist adults in literacy, secondary, and post-secondary education and training.
-The programs also assist immigrants and other individuals who are English language learners.
+The programs also assist immigrants and other individuals who are English language learners. - 8.
+State funds for adult literacy and career online high school programs.

-Beginning in the 19-20 program year, for this program area reporting exercise, the CAEP will only track the CAEP funds, the six fund sources listed in the AB104 legislation (see below), and fees and in-kind contributions as define by the WIOA II federal.
-Consortium may choose to have their members report additional fund sources if they so desire (but it is not required).
+For the 2021-22 program year, CAEP will only track the fund sources listed in Education Code 84916 (a-f) AB104 legislation (see below), fees and in-kind contributions as define by the WIOA Title II.
+The reporting of additional fund sources is optional.